 - Potential miscarriage

-When deciding on your birth plan it is important to know what options are available to you.
+When deciding on your birth plan it is important to know the options available to you.
 Although both private and public hospitals in Hong Kong provide excellent maternity care, there is more to your birth plan than choosing whether you want a natural birth or a medically assisted (epidural) delivery.

 You may want to consider natural therapies to help with the pain during labour (e.g. homeopathic remedies, acupuncture, and osteopathy are all useful in helping with the pain, dilation, and can speed up the delivery process naturally); to turn a breech baby (e.g. a combination of gentle, skilled osteopathy, acupuncture and moxibustion from Traditional Chinese medicine (TCM) are safe and highly effective treatments); or to induce labour naturally (homeopathic remedies, acupuncture and osteopathy is successful).
 Choosing to include natural therapies as part of your childbirth preparation can give you the confidence about your choices and prepare you for childbirth.